krisrowe/apigee-guides/edge-vs-x-hybrid.md

 Because the Apigee X runtime and ingress are managed by Google, it allows for seamless, one-click integrations with other Google Cloud security services for a robust defense-in-depth strategy:

-- **Cloud Armor**: A global scale Web Application Firewall (WAF) and DDoS mitigation service that can be placed in front of your Apigee-managed APIs.
+- **[Cloud Armor](https://cloud.google.com/armor)**: A global scale Web Application Firewall (WAF) and DDoS mitigation service that can be placed in front of your Apigee-managed APIs.
+[Learn about Apigee integration](https://cloud.google.com/apigee/docs/api-platform/security/cloud-armor-integration).
-- **reCAPTCHA Enterprise**: Integrates to protect your APIs from fraudulent activity, spam, and other forms of abuse.
+- **[reCAPTCHA Enterprise](https://cloud.google.com/recaptcha-enterprise)**: Integrates to protect your APIs from fraudulent activity, spam, and other forms of abuse.
+[Explore reCAPTCHA with Apigee](https://cloud.google.com/apigee/docs/api-platform/security/recaptcha-integration).

 ## 3. Accelerated Developer Velocity & Modernization 🚀